Map Hikes

 Packets can be purchased for each park and include a five color map with marked control locations, a control card, instructions and a plastic map case.
 They are available at the following locations:

-• By mail or online from the club.
-2024 map hikes will be available in April 2024.
+• Sales for the 2024 map hike maps have ended.
+In April 2025 maps will be able to be ordered by mail or online from the club.
+2025 map hikes will be available in April 2025.
 If ordering directly from the club there is a set of all 6 Erie County Park map hikes for sale.
 There is a $3.00 shipping charge per order for orders of 1-19 maps.
 Shipping is free for orders of 20 or more maps.

 • Members receive a 15% discount code that can be used when ordering directly from the club.
 If you’d like to become a member you can do so here.
 Codes are emailed out to members, but if you believe you are a member and would like to request the code you can do so by sending us an email.